Livestreaming has become, and is becoming, more and more popular across social media platforms.

 Step 1: Establish a dialogue on your livestream right away

-One of the biggest issues I see with churches, ministries and even non-profits doing livestream video is that they don't have a dialogue with the audience.
+One of the biggest issues I see with businesses and non-profits doing livestream video is that they don’t have a dialogue with the audience.

 Many times a livestream will startup, I’II get notified, I’ll hop on to see what is going on and sit through about 3 minutes of the livestream host fumble around with the settings, seeing the comments and establishing the conversation.

 To clarify, having a dialogue doesn’t mean that you get on a livestream and ask “How is everyone doing?” or field questions in an unstructured way from your audience: a dialogue is a structure and standard that you hold your engagement too.

 Here are the key takeaways that you should have for establishing a dialogue and starting a conversation with your livestream audience:

 - Have a schedule and stick to it: If you get on the Iivestream and there are only a handful of people on the stream, keep it moving.
 You can take small 10 -15 second breaks as needed, but make sure you’re delivering the content, as scheduled, to the current audience.
 You are doing a disservice to the people who are actually interested, by making them wait for the engagement you promised.

 - Structure questions and comments: During any formal presentation, there is a Q&A period where audience members are able to ask questions and the presenters can field them.
 Every livestream isn’t going to be a formal presentation, but there is value in making sure that you have set times to answer questions and dialogue with the audience without breaking away from the objective of your livestream to do it.
 Again, this can be done informally, but don’t get caught in the weeds of answering questions or reading every single comment that comes in.